F5Networks/f5-telemetry-streaming/docs/pull-consumers.rst

 This example shows how to use the default pull consumer.
 For the default pull consumer, the type must be **default** in the Pull Consumer class as shown.

+The primary use case of such type of pull consumer is troubleshooting.

 Example declaration:

 .. literalinclude:: ../examples/declarations/consumers/Pull_Consumer/default_pull_consumer.json